 The stereo is a marine AM/FM receiver with an integrated iPod®/iPhone dock and built-in Bluetooth®.
-It is located on the aft wall inside the console.
-There are six speakers, two near the forward of the console, two just aft of the console, and two in the T-top.
-An amplifier located behind the stereo in the helm rigging compartment, operates the speakers aft of the console.
-The stereo can be remotely operated with the touch pad mounted at the helm station.
-Refer to the stereo owner's manual in your Owner's Packet for more instructions.
-See "Stereo System Layout" on page 8-28 for a layout diagram.
+It is located inside the port console.
+There are eight speakers, two directly below the stereo in the cabinet, two in the bow wing inserts, two in the hardtop, and two in the cockpit.
+An amplifier located behind the stereo operates the cockpit speakers.
+The stereo can be remotely operated with touch pads mounted at the helm station, the port console panel, and the port bow insert.
+Refer to the stereo's owners manual in your owner's packet for specific instructions on using this unit.
+See "Stereo System Layout" on page 8-34 for system diagram.